1. basic issues

 the wording in this ruling on the co‑determination law of 1976 is not that absolute:

 It is pointed out that the property right is "mediated" by the membership right.
-And co‑determination regulations affect primarily the right of shareholders to make decisions and affect „at most in the second instance“ the property value of a share. - „Unlike the entrepreneur-owner, the shareholder is only indirectly able to work with his property; property liability for the economic consequences of wrong decisions ... refers to a limited part of his sphere of property.“
+And co‑determination regulations affect primarily the right of shareholders to make decisions and affect „at most in the second instance“ the asset value of a share. - „Unlike the entrepreneur-owner, the shareholder is only indirectly able to work with his property; property liability for the economic consequences of wrong decisions ... refers to a limited part of his sphere of property.“

 B. to 1.2 ("...existing method in German companies,...")